Currency:

 209

-Let me demonstrate this with a quick metaphor.
+Let me demonstrate this with a short metaphor.

-Every time you visit a web page, there is a bureaucratic exchange of information between your browser and the remote server.
+Every time you visit a web page, there is a bureaucratic exchange of information between your browser and a remote server.

 Your web browser (called the client) initiates this exchange by making a request to the server for the page code, images, and other information.